 How to backup WordPress files manually

 As you might already know, WordPress stores plugins’, themes’ and users’ data both in files and databases.
 To start your manual backup, you will want to download all the custom files from your site.

 If you open the main WordPress directory, you will find several subfolders like wp-admin, wp-content, and wp-includes (check the screenshot below).
 Those folders contain valuable data that all combined power up your site.
 For example, in the wp-content folder, you can find all of your themes, plugins, upgrades, and uploads.
 You don’t want to lose any of those files, right?
 What about files located in wp-includes and wp-admin that hold other necessary info for running your site?

 And that’s just the tip of the iceberg; there are some essential files in the root folder like wp-config.php that keep all the details about your site’s configuration.
 You need to take care of all of those data so let’s see how to back them up.

 To get started, you will need an FTP access to your site.
 If you have never connected to your FTP account, you should find all the necessary information in the email from your hosting company, or you can set up a new account from cPanel.

 - Open an FTP client like FileZilla

 - Log in to your account

 - Download the entire WordPress folder to your computer

 That wasn’t hard at all, wasn’t it?
 After three simple steps, now you have a full backup of your WordPress files, and you should keep them safe.
-Store the folder somewhere on your computer, upload it to a cloud storage, save to an external disk, USB memory stick, DVD… just make sure it’s accessible only to you.
+Store the folder somewhere on your computer, secure it with cloud hosting , save to an external disk, USB memory stick, DVD… just make sure it’s accessible only to you.